dtarek1/Arabic-Azure-search/README.md

 2. Ran the mentioned steps for configuring the environment.
 3. Replaced the created storage container with my sample images which have Arabic text.
 4. Replaced the container name in the app.config page to point to my container.
-5. Replaced the content of the files : “index.json”, “skillset.json”, “indexer.json”.
-The details of these files will be discussed below.
+5. Replaced the content of the files : “index.json”, “skillset.json”, “indexer.json”.Content of these files was adjusted accordingly to fit the required searchable content including OCR.
 6. Edited “HocrDocument.cs” in JfkWebAPISkills project to reverse the order of the result array to read right to left.
 7. The json files skillset contain the parameters adjusted to recognize Arabic content and removed the skills which only support English.
 8. Removed the relevant code in “program.cs” which provisioned the unsupported skills.